swcarpentry/git-novice/episodes/09-conflict.md

 ~~~
 {: .output}

-Now let's have the other partner
+Now let's have the owner
 make a different change to their copy
 *without* updating from GitHub: